-

 Are there requirements or regulatory expectations regarding the management of an insurer's reinsurance risk, including any restrictions on the level / type of reinsurance utilised?

 Insurance (and reinsurance) undertakings are under the obligation to adopt and maintain risk management policy with regard to reinsurance and other risk mitigation techniques.
-The risk management policy must at least address matters such as the determination of the amount of risk that the undertaking must transfer or mitigate, the principles of selecting reinsurers, the procedures for assessing effective risk transfer, the liquidity risk management procedures, etc. On the condition that insurance undertakings adhere with the principles adopted in their risk management policies, there are no specific regulatory requirements from legal perspective regulating the level or type of reinsurance utilized and insurance undertakings are free to decide the allocation of insurance risks without being required to obtain prior approval or provide notification, provided always that they follow the “prudent person principle”.
+The risk management policy must at least address matters such as the determination of the amount of risk that the undertaking must transfer or mitigate, the principles of selecting reinsurers, the procedures for assessing effective risk transfer, the liquidity risk management procedures, etc. On the condition that insurance undertakings adhere with the principles adopted in their risk management policies, there are no specific regulatory requirements from a legal perspective regulating the level or type of reinsurance utilized and insurance undertakings are free to decide the allocation of insurance risks without being required to obtain prior approval or provide notification, provided always that they follow the “prudent person principle”.

 -